 Our Interns.
 If you’re interested in an internship with Round Earth, send us an email <info@roundEarthMedia.org> with your resume and career goals and we’ll get back to you if we think there’s a fit.

-Our Photographers.
+Our Photographers and Filmmakers.
 Round Earth works with some of the world’s most acclaimed photographers and also with early-career photojournalists and photojournalism students.

 As a non-profit, 501(c)3 organization, Round Earth Media is funded by contributions from individuals and grants from foundations who support our dual mission, training the next generation of global journalistis while producing high-quality global reporting for broad audiences in the United States and in the countries where we are reporting.

 We proud to receive recognition and support from important national foundations, which have included the W.K.
 Kellogg Foundation and the John D. and Catherine T. MacArthur Foundation.